Structured Settlements: Pros and Cons

-A structured settlement is an arrangement that provides the plaintiff with regular payments over the course of several years, or for the rest of the plaintiff's life.
+A structured settlement is an arrangement that provides the plaintiff with regular payments over the course of several years or for the rest of the plaintiff's life.
 They are especially helpful when the plaintiff suffers a serious and permanent injury known as a catastrophic injury.
 With a structured settlement, a defendant's insurer typically funds an annuity policy for the plaintiff.
-The annuity produces a continuous stream of income over the term of the annuity.
-Annuity contracts can become quite complex, and may cover a variety of expected expenses.
+An annuity produces a continuous stream of income over the term of the structured settlement.
+Annuity contracts can be quite complex to cover a variety of expected expenses.

-- Annuities can be tailored to cover the plaintiff's specific needs and all sorts of future demands or contingencies.
+- Parties may tailor annuities to cover a plaintiff's specific needs and all sorts of future demands or contingencies.

-- An annuity can be combined with a lump-sum payment to meet immediate expenses, such as medical bills, repayment of debts, rehabilitation costs, and the like.
+- A lump-sum payment may be combined with a structured settlement to meet immediate expenses, such as medical bills, repayment of debts, rehabilitation costs, and the like.

-- A structured settlement can dedicate funds to cover unanticipated advances in medicine, so that if medical science develops a miracle cure, the plaintiff could give it a try.
+- Parties can dedicate funds of a structured settlement to cover unanticipated advances in medicine so that if medical science develops a miracle cure, the plaintiff can give it a try.

-- A structured settlement may allow parties who are far apart in their settlement negotiations to close the chasm and make a good settlement possible.
+- A structured settlement may help parties who are far apart in their settlement negotiations to reach an agreement acceptable to both the plaintiff and the defendant.

-- The plaintiff may fear that, no matter how the settlement protects against adverse economic conditions such as inflation or recession, unknown changes in the economy could make the annuity payments too small.
+- A plaintiff may fear that, no matter how the settlement protects against negative economic conditions such as inflation or recession, unknown changes in the economy could make the annuity payments too small.

-- Insurance companies are reluctant to disclose how much they will have to pay to buy an annuity covering the amount of the settlement.
-A structured settlement frequently costs the insurer much less than it would to make a lump-sum settlement.
-The problem with this is that the plaintiff's attorney may not be able to make a complete assessment of the benefits and drawbacks of a settlement offer.
+- In the past, some insurance companies were reluctant to disclose how much they would have to pay to buy an annuity covering the amount of the settlement.
+A structured settlement frequently costs insurance companies less than it would to make a lump-sum settlement.
+Without this information, the plaintiff's attorney was not be able to make a complete assessment of the benefits and drawbacks of a settlement offer.
 Today, however, most states, such as New York and Florida, have some form of a disclosure law known as a "Structured Settlement Protection Act" (SSPA).
 These laws require insurers to be upfront about their costs.